Back to blog

 • draw angles and measure them in degrees

-• understand the properties of rectangles to deduce facts and find missing lengths and angles
+• understand rectangle properties to deduce facts and find missing lengths and angles

 By the end of Year 5, your child should be able to: